Before we die

 Yes, for some of us, the process of internal destruction begins in the womb.

-Those of us who are lucky enough to survive the migration route and reach prosperous countries hope that the world of worthlessness into which we they born and which has been riveted on their backs through migration will come to an end and their existence will be worth something.
+Those of us who are lucky enough to survive the migration route and reach prosperous countries hope that the world of worthlessness into which we were born and which has been riveted on our backs through migration, will come to an end and our existence will be worth something.
 They expect to be able to become a person endowed with rights, to have their material and moral existence deemed worthy of protection, and to finally receive their share of the security and peace pie.

 I write this also with in mourning for the life of my friend who had to decide to continue her unplanned pregnancy due to the uncertainty and futurelessness caused by SEM and whose life withered away in front of my eyes.